Hours for 9th-12th Grades

 Honors, Dual Enrollment and AP

 GCA helps prepare students for college by offering many honors classes and encouraging students to take dual-enrollment courses through local colleges as well as some AP classes through VirtualSC.
-The Monday/Wednesday/Friday classes at GCA offer a unique opportunity for 11th and 12th grade students to take dual enrollment courses on campus at local colleges such as Greenville Technical College, North Greenville University, Bob Jones University or Spartanburg Community College when they do not have a classes at GCA.
+The Monday/Wednesday/Friday classes at GCA offer a unique opportunity for 11th and 12th grade students to take dual enrollment courses on campus at local colleges such as Greenville Technical College, North Greenville University, Bob Jones University or Spartanburg Community College when they do not have a class at GCA.
 Students may also take dual-enrollment classes online from Liberty University and Patrick Henry College.

 Core courses are taught college-style three days a week on Monday/Wednesday/Friday and an art class is taught two days a week on Tuesday/Thursday.

 To view the 2018-2019 UMS Class Schedule and Course List, click here.

 For a document containing more information about the UMS program at GCA (including a list of FAQ's) click here (PDF).

-GCA hosts monthly University-Model® Upper School informational meetings in the evening four times during the school year.
+GCA hosts monthly University-Model® Upper School informational meetings in the evening three times during the school year.
 Please join us to learn more about the benefits of a University-Model School®.